Volvo

 Touring Car Championship) cars sold to SRS (Söderqvist

-Racing Sport) when Volvo ended their motorsport effort
+Racing Sport) when Volvo officially ended their motorsport effort

 in 1986.
 One was an LHD car and the other was